-Below I will go over important factors you need to take into considerating before purchasing a gaming chair.
+Below I will go over essential factors you need to take into considerating before purchasing a gaming chair.
 From their price, the features they offer their functionality, the material and much more.
 I find it very important to be informed before shopping for one of these computer chairs as some of them can cost quite a bit of money.

-How to choose the perfect gaming chair.
+How to choose the perfect gaming chair

 There are a few different things to keep in mind and to consider when you’re buying a new gaming chair.
 Your budget is, of course, the first and foremost.

 Gaming chairs can be anywhere from under a hundred dollars up to a thousand.
 So before you start, have a price in mind.
 But what else do you need to consider?
 Continue reading to find out.

 According to a 2014 Nielsen study, the average person over the age of 13 spent an average of 6.3 hours per week in front of a video game.
 That takes in to account everyone.
 With that being said, imagine hardcore gamers, professional gamers, casual gamers and even people who work in front of a computer screen.

 Most of them are young, so they won’t have back or neck problems before hitting a certain age, hell for the most part of my youthful days I’d get a cheap computer chair with no ergonomic features since I never felt pain or discomfort.
 I was way too excited to play video games.

 Nowadays video games have people very popular compared to 15 years ago, so it is crucial to get an ergonomic gaming chair, despite their prices being a little bit higher than the average gaming chair.
 Only recently have I started to get these types of chairs since I would wake up with slight back pains due to spending 10hours and more on a cheap gaming chair.